kencx/source/content/notes/linux/file-descriptors.md

 - processes
 ---

-A file descriptor (fd) is a positive integer that is used to identify an opened file in the kernel.
+A file descriptor (fd) is a positive integer used to identify an open file or input/output resource (pipe, network socket etc.) in the kernel.
 It is bound to a process ID, where each process has its own **file descriptor table** that lists its opened files.
-All file descriptors of a process are stored in procfs at `/proc/PID/fd`.
+All file descriptors of a process are stored in [procfs]() at `/proc/PID/fd`.

 ```bash
 $ ls -la /proc/123/fd